jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (b) a person who is supervising or controlling a student on behalf of the school’s board or the managers of a private school.

 ### 99 Limits on use of physical restraint at registered schools
-(1) A teacher or authorised staff member at a registered school must not physically restrain a student unless the conditions set out in subsection (2) are met.
+(1) A person holding a teaching position or an authorised staff member at a registered school must not physically restrain a student unless the conditions set out in subsection (2) are met.
 (2) The conditions are that—
-  (a) the physical restraint is necessary to prevent imminent harm to the student or another person; and (b) the teacher or authorised staff member reasonably believes that there is no other option available in the circumstances to prevent the harm; and
+  (a) the physical restraint is necessary to prevent imminent harm to the student or another person; and (b) the person holding a teaching position or authorised staff member reasonably believes that there is no other option available in the circumstances to prevent the harm; and
   (c) the physical restraint is reasonable and proportionate in the circumstances.
 (3) In subsection (2), harm means harm to the health, safety, or well-being of the student or another person, including any significant emotional distress suffered by the student or the other person.
 (4) For the purposes of this section and sections 100 and 101,—